 The host management interface must remain under the control of the host operating system.
 It must not be configured as an interface to be controlled by TNSR.

-Network interfaces not configured in the installer will be disabled in CentOS during the installation process.
+Network interfaces not configured in the installer will be disabled in the operating system during the installation process.
 The interfaces will need to be re-enabled in TNSR.
 For a fresh installation of TNSR, skip ahead to Setup NICs in Dataplane.